WNicoleS/Unique-Password-Generator/README.md

 Not necessary

 ## Usage
-Press the generate button, choose the length you want the password to be, and then choose what types of characters you want to be in the password.
+To generate a password click on the "generate button".
+When prompted, choose the length you would like your password to be.
+Then choose whether or not you would like to add upper case letters, lower case letters, numbers, and special characters.
+Your unique password will then appear.

 website: https://wnicoles.github.io/Unique-Password-Generator/